qlkzy/mindfulity/README.md

 (replacing `nano` with your preferred editor).

-Reading the comments, you can probably copy and modify one of the example rules to suit your needs.
+Reading the comments, you can probably copy and modify one of the example rules to suit your needs; see the next section for more details.

 ## Configuration